Srinidhi-111/gigshield/README.md

 ## 📊 Loss Simulation Dashboard

-One of GigShield's most distinctive features — and the strongest argument for signing up.
+One of StreetGuard's most distinctive features — and the strongest argument for signing up.

-When a worker first opens GigShield, before they register, they can enter their zone and weekly earnings and see:
+When a worker first opens StreetGuard, before they register, they can enter their zone and weekly earnings and see:

 > *"In the last 6 months, there were 14 heavy-rain disruption days in Tambaram.
-If you had been covered with GigShield, you would have received ₹6,720 in payouts.
+If you had been covered with StreetGuard, you would have received ₹6,720 in payouts.
 Your total premium cost would have been ₹1,848.
 Net benefit: ₹4,872."*

 This is built on **historical OpenWeatherMap data** for each pincode, cross-referenced against our trigger thresholds.
 The numbers are real.
 The loss is real.

 For workers already registered, the dashboard shows:
 - Total disruption days this month in their zone
 - Claims triggered and amounts paid out
-- Cumulative savings since they joined GigShield
+- Cumulative savings since they joined StreetGuard
 - Upcoming high-risk days based on 7-day weather forecast

-This feature turns GigShield from an insurance product into a financial planning tool for gig workers.
+This feature turns StreetGuard from an insurance product into a financial planning tool for gig workers.

 ---